 - How can I help my partner quit smoking?

 - Why do people smoke?

 - Is coronavirus COVID-19 more dangerous for smokers?

 Smart tips on how to become a non-smoker

-Not many people are able to quit smoking without the help of techniques and aids.
-There are many methods and aids that can be helpful – both in terms of keeping your motivation up and in managing withdrawal symptoms.
+Few people are able to quit smoking without help.
+There are many methods and products that can be helpful – both in terms of keeping your motivation up and in managing withdrawal symptoms.

 You might, for example:

 - Plan!
 Set a date for your last cigarette and plan how to cut down.

 - Try different stop smoking products until you find the one that works best for you

 - Exercise – beining active helps you keep focused, reduce cravings and avoid gaining weight.